arsamsarabi/arsamsarabi/README.md

 - 🚧 I’m currently rebuilding [**my personal website**][a-website] using **NextJs** and **Tailwind CSS**
 - 🌱 I’m learning **Rust** and brushing up on my **VueJs**
 - ⭐️ Some of my goals for **2021** are:
-  - ☑️ Contribute to more Open Source projects
+  - Contribute to more Open Source projects
-  - ☑️ Start writting a technical blog
+  - Start writting a technical blog
-  - ☑️ Learn to code in Rust
-  - ☑️ Learn to code in Go
-  - ☑️ Learn to AWS
+  - Learn Rust, Go, AWS

 <br />
 <hr />